panditdres/CronParser/Readme.md

 We want to accept an input from the user and the output will be displayed in a table where the keys will be in a column of 14 spaces wide.

-- The logic used follows the Cron format for multiple input types :

-      - 5 : a fixed value
-      - 5-10 : a range
-      - */5 : a frequency
-      - 5,7 : a list of values

 #### How to run it

 Dependencies :